itsToggle/plex_debrid/README.md

 If github is not your cup of tee, join the plex_debrid [discord server](https://discord.gg/UKkPeRdukx) or find me on [reddit](https://www.reddit.com/user/itsToggle)

 ## Setup:
 For linux, mac and windows, the setup process does not require any additional preparation.
-For different operating systems, check out the information the fine people linked here have gathered:
+For different operating systems, check out the information the fine people linked here have gathered or check our discord server:
 <details>
   <summary><b><u>Help for your OS</u></b></summary>